mattsre/tree-sitter-alloy/README.md

 # tree-sitter-alloy

-A grammar for the Grafana Alloy configuration language, supports all types and most commom uses of the language.
+A grammar for the Grafana Alloy configuration language, supports all types and most common uses of the language.

 ## Showcase
 ![449459055-f0671a74-82ec-4466-905b-1e3221597d59](https://github.com/user-attachments/assets/355c77f2-9145-4401-b733-a065280fcc10)

 ## Example

-It can parse the following config which is on the Alloy configuration syntax docs page:
+Below is an example config taken from the Alloy docs:

 ```
 // Collection: mount a local directory with a certain path spec